 The nomination:

 We welcome nominations on a variety of achievements.
-Some examples include an individual or organisation who:
+Some examples include an individual or organisation:

-- Embeds the development and implementation of policy, programs or practice which honour connection to family, community, culture and Country.
+• Embedding the development and implementation of policy, programs or practice honouring connection to family, community, culture and Country.

-- Provides culturally safe practice that embeds Aboriginal led decision making, supports connection to culture and promotes self-determination.
+• Providing culturally safe practice that embeds Aboriginal-led decision making, supporting connection to culture and promoting self-determination.

-- Listens to Aboriginal voices and demonstrates respect for Aboriginal people’s knowledge of culture and community.
+• Listening to Aboriginal voices and demonstrating respect for Aboriginal people’s knowledge of culture and community.

-- Engages in active and dedicated efforts to meeting obligations under the National Agreement on Closing the Gap.
+• Engaging in active and dedicated efforts to meet obligations under the National Agreement on Closing the Gap.

 Selection Criteria